RustPlayerDrega/Oni-Programming-Language/README.md

 ### Creator’s Mission

 > "Oni is my vision for a universal language that eliminates the need to switch between specialized tools.
 It’s about making programming safer, more productive, and accessible—without compromises.
-This project is my journey to master the languages I admire and grow as a developer."
+This project is my journey to master the languages I admire and grow as a developer,features and technologies and plans will change until i find the best design that covers everything without over complicating the language."

 ### Design Goals